Audemars Piguet: Environmental rating

 In December 2018, World Wide Fund for Nature (WWF) released a report assigning environmental ratings for 15 major watch manufacturers and jewelers in Switzerland.
-Audemars Piguet was assigned the lowest environmental rating, "Latecomers/Non-transparent", suggesting the manufacturer has taken very few actions addressing the impact of its manufacturing activities on the environment and climate change.
+Audemars Piguet was assigned the lowest environmental rating, "Latecomers/Non-transparent", suggesting the manufacturer had taken very few actions addressing the impact of its manufacturing activities on the environment and climate change.

 Notable models

-The current lineup of Audemars Piguet watch collections include Royal Oak, Royal Oak Concept, Royal Oak Offshore, Millenary, Jules Audemars, Haute Joaillerie, Classique and Code 11.59.
+The current lineup of Audemars Piguet watch collections include Royal Oak, Royal Oak Concept, Royal Oak Offshore, [Re]Master and Code 11.59.

 Royal Oak/Concept/Offshore

 The Royal Oak is considered to be the most popular watch that Audemars Piguet currently manufactures.
 It was first presented at the 1972 Baselworld, during the quartz crisis.
 Designed by Gérald Genta, who is also responsible for designing other notable timepieces including the Patek Philippe Nautilus, the Royal Oak model is considered to be the first luxury sports watch in the world.
 Named after warships, which in turn, reference Charles II's Royal Oak.
 The watch was inspired by traditional diving helmets and therefore featured exposed screw heads as well as a unique case design.
-The watch also featured an integrated bracelet.
+The watch also featured an integrated steel bracelet.

 To mark the 20th anniversary of the Royal Oak, Audemars Piguet hired a young designer, Emmanuel Gueit, to design a new watch known as the Royal Oak Offshore.
 The Offshore was formally introduced in 1993, with a much larger case (42mm compared to the original 39mm) which was thought to be tougher than the original.
 The new watch proved to be just as successful as the original.

-Millenary

-The Millenary collection was launched in 1995 to give the viewer a three-dimensional take on a standard watch movement.
-They are characterized by oval cases as well as domed sapphire crystal.
-The off-centred watch dial is notable with a view of the balance wheel.
-Audemars Piguet claims that their calibre 4104 is reversed to allow more components to be seen on the dial.
-All of the Millenary watches share the case and a unique Damaskeening or Côtes de Genève across the movement dial.

-Jules Audemars

-Named after one of its founders, the Jules Audemars collection takes cues from more traditional Audemars Piguet designs.
-In 1875, Jules Audemars created about 20 very complex movements, which he later used as collateral when he and Edward Piguet founded Audemars Piguet & Cie in 1881.
-These movements marked the beginning of Audemars Piguet.
-All watches in this collection have a circular shape, some of which also feature complications such as tourbillon, minute repeater, and perpetual calendar.
+[Re]Master

+The [Re]Master01, a self-winding chronograph, was launched in 2020 as a limited edition of 500.
+Subsequently the [Re]Master02, a tribute to a 1960 Brutalist-inspired watch, was launched in Spring 2024.
+This watch was issued as a limited edition of 250.